hsmistry/picosdk-usbtc08-matlab-examples/README.md

 # USB TC-08 Thermocouple Data Logger MATLAB Examples

-picosdk-usbtc08-matlab-examples is a set of MATLAB examples demonstrating how to call shared library functions to acquire data from the
+picosdk-usbtc08-matlab-examples is a MATLAB example demonstrating how to call shared library functions to acquire data from the
 USB TC-08 Thermcouple Data Logger.

-The examples are provided as MATLAB scripts.
+The example is provided as a MATLAB script.

 ## Getting started